 The price to enter the castle is 13,30 € for adults which includes the histopad.
 More rates and information on this site.

-Where to stay in Amboise
+Where to stay in Amboise France

-There is lots to choose from in and around Amboise from Chateaux to BnB’s the range covers every budget.
+There are lots to choose from in and around Amboise from Chateaux to BnB’s the range covers every budget.
 We chose the Hotel Blason which is a two-star hotel.
 The hotel itself dates back hundreds of years and this is apparent in the lopsidedness of the building, the beautiful beams and the smallness of the rooms.

 The hotel was perfectly situated to walk pretty much everywhere in Amboise.
 The hotel parking is €5.00 a day but the lot shuts at 9 pm which makes it a little difficult to use if you plan to stay out later.
 But there is free street parking all around the hotel.